-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education accept the recommendation of the Committee on Special Education for the following meetings":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Coggin, seconded by Ms. Slattery, and approved unanimously (8-0) to accept the recommendation of the Committee on Special Education for the following meetings":

-VI.MONTHLY REPORTS
+VI.
+MONTHLY REPORTS